-- The Headteacher decides on the budget for Special Educational Needs and Disabilities in consultation with the school governors, on the basis of need in the school. - The Headteacher and the SENCO, discuss all the information they have about SEND in the school, including: the children needing extra support, the children requiring extra support, the children who have been identified as not making as much progress as would be expected.
-They then decide what resources/training and support is needed and the budget required. - All resources/training and support are reviewed regularly and changes made as needed.
+- The Headteacher decides on the budget for Special Educational Needs and Disabilities in consultation with the school governors, on the basis of need in the school. - The Headteacher and the SENCO, discuss all the information they have about SEND in the school, including: the children requiring extra support and the children who have been identified as not making as much progress as would be expected.
+They then decide what resources / training and support is needed and the budget required. - All resources / training and support are reviewed regularly and changes made as needed.